ms-numpress/ms-numpress/README.md

 License
 -------

-This code is open source, under the Apache 2.0 license.
+This code is open source.
+By default code is licenses with the Apache 2.0 license.
+If you for some reason prefer BSD, there is a version which is BSD 3-clause licensed in the src/bsd directory.